 Research in the Civil and Environmental Engineering Department addresses critical issues facing our world broadly categorized in four research foci: (1) sustainability and energy; (2) infrastructure systems; (3) climate change, hazard mitigation and adaptation; and (4) environmental and public health.
-Our research involve one or more sub-disciplines of environmental, geotechnical, water resources, structural, materials and transportation engineering.
-Our emphasis is interdisciplinary research with research collaborations and opportunities across campus including not only other engineering and science departments but also social science, policy and medicine.
+Our research involves one or more sub-disciplines of environmental, geotechnical, water resources, structural, materials, and transportation engineering.
+Our emphasis is interdisciplinary research with research collaborations and opportunities across campus including not only other engineering and science departments but also social science, policy, and medicine.
 In the process, our students develop close relations with their faculty mentors and fellow students.
 Our students cherish the integrated learning atmosphere we offer and many employ the watersheds, landscapes and strong communities of Vermont as laboratories for their research.

 Sustainability and Energy

 To address some of the pressing environmental, economic, and social challenges that we are facing as a global community, it is important to transition from fossil fuel to renewable energy-based infrastructure and make our natural and built infrastructure as sustainable as possible.
 Our current research in this area focuses on exploring different sources of renewable energy, bio-inspired materials, smart growth, and integrating sustainability in the design of civil infrastructure systems.

 Learn about sustainability and energy research.

 Natural and built infrastructure systems play an important role in our society.
 Our current research on infrastructure systems focuses on development of novel solutions to problems involving planning, design, construction, operation and preservation of the infrastructure; to make it more efficient, resilient and sustainable.